MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 # Create and manage segments

-Segments let you group your customers based on demographic, transactional, or behavioral attributes.
-You can use segments to target promotional campaigns, sales activities, and customer support actions to achieve your business goals.

-You can define complex filters around the unified customer entity and its related entities.
+Define complex filters around the unified customer entity and its related entities.
 Each segment, after processing, creates a set of customer records that you can export and take action on.
 Segments are managed on the **Segments** page.

-Customer profiles that match the filters of a segment definition are referred as *members* of a segment.
-Some [service limits](service-limits.md) apply.

 The following example illustrates the segmentation capability.
 We've defined a segment for customers who ordered at least $500 of goods in the last 90 days *and* who were involved in a customer service call that got escalated.